MajorBreakfast/transform-gesture/README.md

 ### Scaling
 Sum up the distances of the pointer positions to the center of mass of the pointer positions.
 Compare this sum to a reference value computed in the same way.

+### Rotation
+Determine the two pointers in the reference set that are widest apart and compute the angle of their connecting line.
+Then compute the equivalent line with the current pointer positions.
+The rotation is determined by the angle difference of that line's angle to the reference angle.

 ### Translation adjustment
 The center for scaling and rotation is of course the center of mass of the pointer positions.
 Since this is most likely not the origin of the to be transformed object the translation has to be adjusted to make the object stick to the fingers.
 The adjustment vector is the scaled and rotated vector from the reference center of mass to the reference translation.
 The final translation is the the reference translation plus this adjustment vector.

+### State
+To increase computational accuracy, transform-gesture stores the translation, rotation and scale in two stages: Base and interim.
+The final translation/rotation is computed by adding up the base and interim translation/rotation.
+The final scale is computed by multiplying the base and interim scale.
+Each time a new pointer is added or an old pointer removed, the base state is updated and the interim state is reset (translation=(0,0), scale=1, rotation=0).

 ### Translation (Alternative approach, not implemented)
 Determine translation by averaging the position differences of the pointers with the same id in the current pointer set and the reference pointer set.